ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   superior_group
-    specifies the name of a group profile to set as the superior group.
+    Specifies the name of a group profile to set as the superior group.

     | **required**: False
     | **type**: str